mialkin/docs/design/clean architecture.md

 - Other services
 - Other interfaces.
 The same rules apply as with infrastructure's other interfaces and services

+The Web project is an entry point of the application.

 ## Shared Kernel

 What belongs to shared kernel project: